 Dozens of convention presentations have ranged from touring Japan on a limited budget with zero linguistic skills to starting a creative business to cheeky artistic crossovers like The Manga Beatles.

-For the past two years I’ve been giving talks on the Art History of Studio Ghibli and occasional deep dives into specific films for Seed Talks.
-I will link to booking pages for each specific talk on the News item for that talk.)
+For the past three years I’ve been giving talks on the Art History of Studio Ghibli and occasional deep dives into specific films for Seed Talks.
+(I will link to booking pages for each specific talk on the News item for that talk.)
 I’m also working on a series of on-demand online talks to download from their website.
+In October 2025 I gave two presentations at Quay Arts Centre in Newport, Isle of Wight, one on Studio Ghibli and one an epic tour of the interlinked history of anime and manga from the eighth century CE to the box office success of Demon Slayer: Infinity Castle.

 To enquire about booking a talk, contact me here.